astronomer/docs/software/kubepodoperator.md

 - Scale task growth horizontally in a way that is cost-effective, dynamic, and minimally dependent on worker resources.
 - Set Kubernetes-native configurations in a YAML file, including volumes, secrets, and affinities.

-## Known limitations

-- Cross-account service accounts are not supported.
-- PersistentVolumes (PVs) are not supported.

 ## Prerequisites

 - A running Airflow Deployment on Astronomer Software